Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

         - Dry and drought-ful summers provide a dry, extensive fuel base
     - Native Californians realized that fire was a natural occurrence and learned to live with fire
     - Reasoning for Cultural Burnings (Landscape scale)
         1. Fires Control Insects/Pests
         2. Remove Detritus, clean-up landscape
+            - Allows light through which leads to healthy growth
         3. Open Pathways
         4. Use Fire to Hunt Game (driving animals into traps/valleys) and Insects
         5. Produce Straight Stems for cordage, baskets
         6. Augment Growth/Diversity of Plants and Animals in Territory
+            - Grasslands and other plants may have deeper roots which make them more difficult to kill
         7. Increases productivity of nutrient rich plants that animals eat
             - Deer heard sizes are correlated with burnings
         8. Stimulate Growth of broad spectrum of economic resources
             - Through burning in Patchy Mosaics